Our Story | Nuestra Historia

 Transparency - What is our selection process for the Rhode Island Latino History Collections?
 Where did we get these items?

-The foundation of the Rhode Island Latino History Collection lies in the personal collection of Marta V. Martínez, who was collecting items associated with the Rhode Island Latino community even before an official collection was established.
+The foundation of the Rhode Island Latino History Collection lies in the personal collection of Community Oral Historian Marta V. Martínez, who was collecting items associated with the Rhode Island Latino community even before an official collection was established.
 The first items Marta began collecting were newspapers that featured stories related to the Rhode Island Latino community.
 Originally, these newspapers only featured stories that perpetuated racist and xenophobic stereotypes.
 Marta knew this perspective was false and therefore decided to learn more about the realities of this community to combat this misrepresentation.
 After speaking with locals and hearing their stories, she began writing and publishing her own articles about the Latino community that offered a complex and diverse point of view that had previously been ignored.
 As more of her articles were published, a more accurate image of this community began to take shape.
-Sensing a shift, Marta felt it was necessary to save these newspapers, which would later serve as the beginnings of the Rhode Island Latino History Collection.
+Sensing a shift, Marta felt it was necessary to save these newspapers, which would later serve as the beginnings of the Rhode Island Latino Community Archives.

 Thus, some items stem from her experience talking to and writing about the Rhode Island Latino community.
-This experience eventually inspired her work on the Nuestra Raices Oral History Project.
-The Nuestra Raices Oral History Project has aimed to collect oral histories from the Rhode Island Latino community.
+This experience eventually inspired her work on the Nuestra Raices Latino Oral History Project.
+Nuestra Raices has aimed to collect oral histories from the Rhode Island Latino community.
 Through conversations with Latinos in Rhode Island, Marta built relationships that led to many people approaching her with images, pamphlets, documents, newspapers, etc. Some items were donated to the collection while others were digitized and returned to the owner.
 Furthermore, Marta continues to make an effort in building this collection by hosting Scanning Days.
 During these events, everyone from the Rhode Island Latino community is welcome to bring any items so they can be digitized and added to the collection.
 They also receive a copy of the digitized version of the items and are invited to partake in an interview in order to build the oral history collection of the archive.

 Access - Who can access these items?